OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     If you want to use the system-wide Ruby gems instead of the packaged ones, remove the symlink ``/usr/share/one/gems/`` and install all required dependencies with the ``install_gems`` script described below.
 The removed ``/usr/share/one/gems/`` symlink **won't be created again on the next OpenNebula upgrade**.
 Ruby gems shipped with OpenNebula can't be avoided or uninstalled, but their use can be disabled by removing the ``/usr/share/one/gems/`` symlink.

     If additional Ruby gems are needed by custom drivers or hooks, they must be installed into the introduced dedicated directory.
-For example, set gem name in ``$GEM_NAME`` and run under privileged user root:
+For example, set the gem name in ``$GEM_NAME`` and run under privileged user root:

     .. prompt:: bash # auto